florjasinski/challenge/README.md

 During the development process, I encountered challenges with integrating Nuxt.js due to compatibility issues between Vue 2 and the state management library (Pinia) recommended for use with Vue 3.
 After exploring multiple solutions, including downgrading dependencies and trying alternative configurations, I decided to focus on delivering a stable and functional application using Vue.js alone.

+### Pinia State Management

+In an attempt to implement state management using Pinia, I encountered several issues, especially when managing authentication (authStore) and contact management (contactStore).
+The primary challenge was related to the integration of Pinia with Vue 2 and the handling of state across different components.

+Despite these challenges, I attempted to integrate Pinia for state management to manage the authentication process (`authStore`) and contact information (`contactStore`).
+However, due to these issues, I decided to maintain a simpler state management strategy until the application's core functionality was stabilized.

 ### Future Improvements

 Given more resources, I would:
 - Reattempt the integration of Nuxt.js, possibly by upgrading the entire stack to Vue 3 to resolve compatibility issues.
 - Further enhance the application's frontend architecture using Nuxt.js for better SSR (Server-Side Rendering).
+- Resolve the issues with Pinia state management by upgrading to Vue 3, where Pinia is fully supported and recommended.
+- Continue exploring state management solutions to handle complex state interactions effectively in future iterations of the platform.